Right-Tail Preservation

 It is not classic stock picking in reverse.
 It is not a factor strategy dressed in new language.
 It is not market timing or sector rotation.
 And it is not a mechanical screen applied without judgment.

 The screens identify candidates for removal.
 Judgment still determines whether the screen result reflects a genuine deterioration in the business or a temporary accounting artifact.
-The framework is a starting filter, not a final answer.
+The framework is a starting filter, not a final answer — and no current list of excluded companies is published here.

 Eight screens define the initial removal candidates: deteriorating net income trajectory on a trailing multi-year basis; weak organic growth quality, where revenue growth is driven by acquisition or currency rather than unit economics; declining return on assets over a three-to-five-year window; negative spread between ROIC and estimated WACC; worsening leverage, particularly in cyclical businesses; weak free-cash-flow conversion relative to reported earnings; customer concentration above 30% in a single payer or counterparty; and capital-infusion dependence — businesses that require ongoing external capital to fund operations.

-A business that fails two or more screens without a clear temporary explanation moves onto the removal list.
-A single screen failure with an identifiable cause may be watched rather than removed.
+A business that fails two or more screens without a clear temporary explanation becomes a removal candidate for further research — not an automatic exclusion.
+A single screen failure with an identifiable cause may be watched rather than flagged.
+Every candidate rule still has to clear the right-tail retention audit before it could ever be treated as real.

 The Bessemer Converter